Pyenb/Outlook-desktop-ad-blocker/readme.md

-# Outlookadblock
+# Outlook desktop ad blocker

-Outlookadblock is a simple patch to the Windows hosts file, that causes the Outlook desktop client to stop displaying those annoying ads in your inbox.
+This is a simple patch to the Windows hosts file, that causes the Outlook desktop client to stop displaying those *annoying* ads in your inbox.
 There will still be an empty space, but no more ads that you accidentially click on.

-This simply works by not allowing your PC to access the website `outlookads.live.com`, which outlook uses to fetch the ads it displays:
+This simply works disallowing your PC to access the website `outlookads.live.com`, which outlook uses to fetch the ads it displays:

 ###### Note: I am also working on removing that blank space, but could take some time.